 Ockley, Wisley, Richmond.
 Travel to Surrey to visit Anthony Paul’s garden, ‘more akin to a green English rain forest’.
 With pseudo-naturalistic planting and strong plant groups, this magical setting acts as an open air gallery for Hannah Peschar’s collection.
 After a visit to RHS Wisley continue to Richmond, West London, for an overnight stay.

 RHS Chelsea (Members’ Day).
-The morning is dedicated to the RHS Chelsea Flower Show.
-The tour ends after lunch, with a return transfer to the hotel in Richmond if required.
+The day is dedicated to the RHS Chelsea Flower Show.
+The tour ends by 4.30pm, with a coach drop off at Victoria Station if required.

 Price, per person

 Two sharing: £2,910.
 Single occupancy: £3,310.

 Travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-There is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
-Coaches can rarely park near the houses, and gardens are extensive.
+Unavoidably there is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
+Coaches can rarely park near the houses, many of the parks and gardens are extensive.
 Average distance by coach per day: c.
-50 miles.
+54 miles.

 Between 10 and 22 participants.